 One of the most important things smart, fast-moving organizations can do to stay competitive is be much more aware of—and responsive to—customer feedback.
 Needs are changing more rapidly than ever, so it is critical to hear and respond to feedback just as quickly.
 Integrating ITSM with DevOps is the key to doing that.
 But to efficiently plug into the ITSM feedback loop to get closer to customers, understand the impacts of change, and determine where they can make improvements, they must put the appropriate end-to-end platform and processes in place.

 The good news is, it’s straightforward to get started.
 Over the past 10 years or so, as IT teams have adopted first Agile, then DevOps, they have demonstrated the willingness and ability to make significant cultural, structural, and technological changes.
 More recently, with the COVID-19 pandemic, today’s technology workforces have further demonstrated they are amenable to change, as entirely co-located teams have moved to fully-distributed teams while still delivering good work.

 From a technology standpoint, many organizations are already running Jira.
-From there, Jira Service Desk can be up-and-running in minutes with a meaningful deployment in just two to four weeks due to its low-code to no-code nature.
+From there, Jira Service Management can be up-and-running in minutes with a meaningful deployment in just two to four weeks due to its low-code to no-code nature.
 By working with an experienced Atlassian partner, the tools can be configured to a given organization’s unique ITSM workflows, while addressing complexity of all types and bridging the gap between ITSM and DevOps.